-The Incidents Team is responsible for 24/7/365 receipt, management and co-ordination of all food and feed safety incidents received by the FSA.
+The Incidents Team is responsible for 24/7/365 receipt, management and coordination of all food and feed safety incidents received by the FSA.
 The Incidents Team assures that any food / feed that is not compliant with food safety or other legislative requirements is removed from the market.
 The Incidents Team acts as the central hub for food and feed incidents work.
 It maintains the official audit trail for the investigation, co-ordinating the logging, collation and distribution of information required during the investigation.
-Updated [The Incidents Team arranges the issue of food alerts to local authorities, other government departments, trade organisations and other interested parties including the EC's Rapid Alert System for Food and Feed (RASFF) notifications and mirrors FBO recalls to consumers to widen the message.]
+The Incidents Team arranges the issue of food alerts to local authorities, other government departments, trade organisations and other interested parties including the EC's Rapid Alert System for Food and Feed (RASFF) notifications.